dannyh79/dannyh79.github.io/app/posts/(data)/2023-08-18-publish-pnpm-project-to-cloudflare-pages.md

     Fig 1.
 The failed part of [Cloudflare Pages](https://pages.cloudflare.com/)' project build log
 </Figcaption>

-This happened when I was trying use `$ pnpm build` as [build command](https://developers.cloudflare.com/pages/platform/build-configuration/#build-commands-and-directories) to host my [brain teaser app](https://github.com/dannyh79/wake-up) on [Cloudflare Pages](https://pages.cloudflare.com/). ...
+This happened when I was trying use `$ pnpm build{:sh}` as [build command](https://developers.cloudflare.com/pages/platform/build-configuration/#build-commands-and-directories) to host my [brain teaser app](https://github.com/dannyh79/wake-up) on [Cloudflare Pages](https://pages.cloudflare.com/). ...
 And you are asking me why I chose it?
 Not just because I am adventurous, but also that I am already using Cloudflare.

 By looking at the log, it did not take me long to realize that using the build command is not an option if I do not remove pnpm from project's .tool-versions: [Cloudflare Pages' Build system](https://developers.cloudflare.com/pages/platform/language-support-and-tools/) (v2, as of 2023-08-18) does not have pnpm plugin installed in their image's asdf.
 All that left for me is to try to find something that could upload the artifact directly to the cloud.
 And, a flare that said [Direct Uploads](https://developers.cloudflare.com/pages/platform/direct-upload/) drew my attention.